JGRennison/OpenTTD-patches/README.md

 * Add public roads (road network automatically built between towns) at map generation and in the scenario editor.
 * Add setting for if/when towns can build road tunnels.
 * Add setting to limit length of continuous inclined roads built by towns.
-* Allow overriding town road construction settings on a per-town basis, add setting to enable this for multiplayer clients.
+* Allow overriding town road construction settings and whether town growth is enabled on a per-town basis, add setting to enable this for multiplayer clients.

 #### Industries